Kiara Advani

-Advani received wider attention for starring in the romantic drama Kabir Singh and the comedy drama Good Newwz, two of the highest-grossing Hindi films of 2019.
+The romantic drama Kabir Singh (2019) marked a turning point in her career, and she gained further success with the comedy drama Good Newwz, two of the highest-grossing Hindi films of 2019.
 She won the IIFA Award for Best Supporting Actress for the latter.
+She rose to prominence with commercially successful 2022 films—the horror comedy Bhool Bhulaiyaa 2 and the family drama Jugjugg Jeeyo.
+Advani received critical praise for playing Vikram Batra's girlfriend in the war film Shershaah (2021) and a troubled married woman in the romantic drama Satyaprem Ki Katha (2023), receiving nominations for Filmfare Award for Best Actress for both these films.
+This success was followed by two poorly-received films.

-This success continued with her roles in the 2021 film Shershaah, for which she was nominated for the Filmfare Award for Best Actress, and the 2022 films Bhool Bhulaiyaa 2 and Jugjugg Jeeyo.
-Advani is married to actor Sidharth Malhotra.
+In addition to her acting career, she is the celebrity endorser for several brands and products.
+Advani is married to actor Sidharth Malhotra, with whom she has a daughter.

-Early life
+Early life and background

-Advani was born to Jagdeep Advani, a Sindhi Hindu businessman and Genevieve Jaffrey, a teacher whose father was originally from Lucknow and whose mother was of Scottish, Irish, Portuguese, and Spanish ancestry.
-Her brother, Mishaal, is a musician.
+Advani was born 31 July 1991, to Jagdeep Advani, a Sindhi Hindu businessman and Genevieve Jaffrey, a teacher whose father was originally from Lucknow and whose mother was of Scottish, Irish, Portuguese, and Spanish ancestry.
+She has a younger brother, Mishaal, who is a musician.
 She is related to several celebrities through her maternal family.
 Actors Ashok Kumar and Saeed Jaffrey are her step-great-grandfather and great-uncle, respectively.

-Advani attended the Cathedral and John Connon School, and later attended Jai Hind College where she graduated with a Bachelor of Arts degree in mass communications.
+Advani was educated at Cathedral and John Connon School, Mumbai.
+She then attended Jai Hind College, Mumbai where she graduated with a Bachelor of Arts degree in mass communications.

 Born as Alia Advani, she changed her first name to Kiara prior to the release of her first film, Fugly, in 2014.
-Her choice of the name was inspired from Priyanka Chopra's character Kiara in the film Anjaana Anjaani (2010).
-She has stated that it was Salman Khan's suggestion to change her name, as Alia Bhatt was already an established actress.
+Her choice of name was inspired by Priyanka Chopra's character Kiara in the film Anjaana Anjaani (2010).
+She stated that it was Salman Khan's suggestion to change her name, as Alia Bhatt was already an established actress.

 Career

-Early work (2014–2019)
+Early work and struggle (2014–2019)

-Advani began her acting career with the Hindi ensemble comedy film Fugly (2014).
-Taran Adarsh of Bollywood Hungama wrote, "Kiara Advani catches you completely unaware" and has the "combination of looks and talent".
+Advani began her acting career with the ensemble comedy film Fugly (2014) alongside newcomer Mohit Marwah.
 Mehul S Thakkar of Deccan Chronicle found her "very striking" and said that she "shows a lot of promise".
-Fugly underperformed at the box office.
+Fugly underperformed at the box office but she received a nomination at the Screen Awards for Best Female Debut.
+Advani admitted to feeling demotivated after the film's failure as film offers became scarce.